paonath/PH.WorkingDaysAndTime/README.md

 A tiny c# utility for calculating work days and work time.
 The code is written in .NET C#.

+The tool is useful for calculate difference between two dates of workdays, to plan projects excluding holidays and absences.
+Is also  a simple starting-point to addons to estimate the date of the end of a job.

+The application works only counting the dates forward and it is assumed that the date entered as the first parameter is a working day.

 ## Features
 - can add *n* work-days to a DateTime;
 - can add *n* work-hours to a DateTime;